My Plague: Music video

 The music video for "My Plague" is made up of a combination of clips from Resident Evil and footage from the band's performance at London Arena on February 16, 2002, the entirety of which was later featured on the band's second video album Disasterpieces released in November.
 The live concert footage was directed by Matthew Amos and the film was directed by Paul Anderson, however Amos and editor Simon Hilton are credited as the video's directors.
 Hilton claims that he edited the video while wearing a Slipknot mask.
 The video was featured on the "My Plague" single, as well as on the Disasterpieces album later in the year.
 The "My Plague" music video was nominated for Best Video at the 2002 Kerrang!
 Awards alongside "Tainted Love" by Marilyn Manson, "Tribute" by Tenacious D, "In the End" by Linkin Park and "The One" by Foo Fighters.
 The award was won by "Tainted Love".

-As of March 2023, the music video for "My Plague" has over 19 million views on YouTube.